 Gorongosa National Park’s powerful history — the catastrophic decline and loss of large mammals in the late 20th century, followed by the dramatic recovery of wildlife over the past decade — make it one of the best places in the world to study how biodiversity shapes and sustains healthy ecosystems.
 What happens when an ecosystem is suddenly deprived of its large herbivores and carnivores?
 What does recovery look like?
 And what lessons might Gorongosa hold for the rewilding of other ecosystems worldwide where large mammals have been extinguished?

-Since 2012, scientists from Princeton University have worked in Gorongosa to answer these pressing questions.
 This research is led by Professor Robert Pringle of Princeton’s Department of Ecology & Evolutionary Biology, in collaboration with investigators from other institutions in the US and Mozambique.
-Professor Pringle received his MSc from Oxford, his PhD from Stanford University, and was a Junior Fellow at Harvard University before moving to Princeton.
-Pringle is a leading authority on the ecology of African savannas — especially the interactions among predators, herbivores, and plants, and how these interactions “scale up” to determine the properties of entire ecosystems.
+Professor Pringle received his MSc from Oxford, where he studied African history and environmental management.
+He completed his Ph.D. in biology at Stanford University in 2009 and subsequently spent three years as a Junior Fellow in the Society of Fellows at Harvard University.
+In 2012, he joined the faculty at Princeton, where he is a Professor in the Department of Ecology & Evolutionary Biology.
 To date, more than 30 Princeton undergraduates, PhD students, and post-doctoral researchers have contributed to this growing body of work, with support from the US National Science Foundation, National Geographic, the Princeton Environmental Institute, the Cameron Schrier Foundation, and the Carr Foundation.

 Pringle and his team use diverse methods, ranging from field experiments and GPS tracking of collared animals to molecular biology, remote sensing, and mathematical modeling.
 Research from the Pringle Lab has shown that the prolonged absence of elephants and other herbivores from Gorongosa resulted in a park-wide increase in tree cover, and that the scarcity of top carnivores has caused herbivores to colonize new habitats and change their diets.
 Perhaps most excitingly, recent work in the Pringle Lab has shown that Gorongosa’s pioneering experiment in large-scale rewilding is actually working to heal the ecosystem: the recovery of large herbivores has rapidly restored key ecosystem functions, such as the suppression of harmful invasive plant species.
 This research has been featured in The Economist, the BBC, the New York Times, and, most recently, in a PBS NOVA documentary special.